 The company is currently facing the issue of declining rates of attendance at racing tracks and rates of tv audiences.
 This can put a significant effect on its revenues from sponsors, media rights, and from other sources of earnings.

 Although the company was quite effective till 2005 with its traditional marketing strategies, however soon after 2005 the company starts facing numerous issues including decrease of its fan base.
 Several external along with internal aspects are accountable for the decline.
 Internal elements include; inadequate financial investment in social networks and other digital medias of.

-Fan base of NASCAR consisted of married males with an average age of 47, which passes their fandom to their youngsters and develop generational commitment.
-Other challenges for NASCAR consists of the shift of its fans to other sports as they were improving their fan's experience allowing access to their broadcasts out of the homes through jumbo turns, Wi-Fi access, etc. These all challenges were tending the company to modify its marketing techniques.
+Fan base of NASCAR made up of married males with a typical age of 47, which passes their fandom to their youngsters and develop generational commitment.
+Other challenges for NASCAR consists of the shift of its fans to other sports as they were improving their fan's experience permitting access to their broadcasts out of the houses through jumbo turns, Wi-Fi gain access to, and so on.

 Porter's 5 Forces Analysis

 It is important to comprehend market in which business is working since NASCAR's bottom line i.e. net earnings is heavily depends on this.
 There are 5 forces that are used to identify success, strength and beauty of NASCAR business.

 These drivers can go versus NASCAR if they got better chance in terms of rewards and tv exposure.
 If audiences enjoy other race cars and trucks and drivers more than NASCAR then viewers can shift to those other intriguing vehicles and motorists.
 NASCAR could be having danger from its two direct competitors that is Solution 1 and Moto GP.

 If business shifts from one supplier to another, the supplier power shows the number of suppliers are offered in industry and what is the expense associated with supplier.
 Because motorists with required resources and skills are limited, in this market there is supply monopoly.